OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Upgrading Slurm
 ===============

-New Slurm_ updates are released rather often.
+New Slurm_ updates are released about every 9 months.
 Follow the Upgrades_ instructions in the Slurm_Quick_Start_ page, see also presentations by Tim Wickberg in the Slurm_publications_ page.
 Pay attention to these statements: